luisbelloch/data_processing_course/README.md

 Some ideas we might add in forthcoming course editions:

 - Code samples in python notebooks
-- Apache Flink and Apache Beam
+- ~~Apache Flink and Apache Beam~~ (2017)
 - Add Tachyon content and exercises
 - Add Kafka source to the streaming sample
+- Introduce samples with Minio / InfiniSpan
-- Improve deployment scenarios and tools: Mesos, Chef, etc.
+- ~~Improve deployment scenarios and tools: Mesos, Chef, etc.~~ (2017)
 - Monitoring using Prometheus and Grafana, provide ready-to-use docker containers
 - Profiling of Spark applications (Scala only)
+- Translate all content to English and Spanish

 ## License